Vyral/monte-mohr-recruiting/_posts/2022-06-13-a-book-every-agent-should-read.md

 {% include excerpt.html %}

-In today’s clip from *The Talk of Music City*, we’re talking about a topic related to a recent book that we’ve read.
+In today’s clip from The Talk of Music City, we’re talking about a topic related to a recent book that we’ve read.
 It’s called “Who Not How” by Dan Sullivan, and it has a ton of great nuggets in there that we’re excited to explore today.

 **Feel free to watch the full video or use these timestamps to browse specific topics at your leisure:**

+0:00 — Introduciton

 0:30 — Intro to “Who Not How”